blemasle/gpstracker-firmware/README.md

 ## HTTP
 Sadly, the SIM808 HTTP stack is unable to achieve reliable HTTPS.
 Currently, the backup is done with HTTP requests and there is no encryption, signature or authentication header (because without HTTPS, authentication header serves almost no purpose).
-Any information on how to achieve proper and reliable HTTPS support or at least request signature (with the limited resource of an ATMega328p) is welcomed.
+Any information on how to achieve proper and reliable HTTPS support or at least request signature (with the limited resource of an ATMega328p of course) is welcomed.

 ## Several firmwares
 One possibility to include additional features would be to split the current firmware into several ones.
 For instance :